 What Are Time Sayings?

-Time sayings are a group of expressions that are used to describe time in a figurative or creative way.
-These sayings utilize phrases and words in a manner that conveys a thought relating to time.
-Generally speaking, they are not meant to be taken at face value, but instead should be understood figuratively.
-For example, if someone uses the phrase “time flies,” they do not mean that it’s literally flying, but rather that time feels like it’s passing by quickly.
+They are short sayings that typically relate to time in some way.
+While many of these sayings contain the word “time,” their meaning and usage can vary considerably depending on the situation.
+Generally speaking, these phrases are meant to be taken figuratively, not literally.
+For example, if someone uses the phrase “time flies,” they do not mean that it’s actually flying, but rather that time feels like it’s passing by quickly.

 20 Time Sayings That Are Common